AhuraMagda/AhuraMagda/README.md

 # 👋 Hi, I’m Magda.
 - I want to become a Front-end Developer,
-- I have no computer science background but that's not a problem for me,
 - I like coding.

 ## 🌱 I’m currently learning HTML, CSS, JS.